proxmox/ceph/ceph/src/zstd/programs/zstd.1.md

     add integrity check computed from uncompressed data (default: enabled)
 * `--`:
     All arguments after `--` are treated as files

+### Restricted usage of Environment Variables

+Using environment variables to set parameters has security implications.
+Therefore, this avenue is intentionally restricted.
+Only `ZSTD_CLEVEL` is supported currently, for setting compression level.
+`ZSTD_CLEVEL` can be used to set the level between 1 and 19 (the "normal" range).
+If the value of `ZSTD_CLEVEL` is not a valid integer, it will be ignored with a warning message.
+`ZSTD_CLEVEL` just replaces the default compression level (`3`).
+It can be overridden by corresponding command line arguments.

 DICTIONARY BUILDER